RasaHQ/rasa/docs/slotfilling.rst

 ~~~~~~~~~~~~~~~~~~~~~~~
 The slot ``requested_slot`` is automatically added to the domain as an
 unfeaturized slot.
 If you want to make it featurized, you need to add it
-to your domain file.
-You might want to do this if you want to handle your
+to your domain file as a categorical slot.
+You might want to do this if you
-unhappy paths differently depending on what slot is currently being asked from
+want to handle your unhappy paths differently depending on what slot is
-the user.
-For example, say you want to let your users ask for explanations of
+currently being asked from the user.
+For example, say you want to let your
-the different slot values.
+users ask for explanations of the different slot values.
 Then your stories would look something like this:

 .. code-block:: story